janikvonrotz/labtrail/README.md

 ### Serverless

-Configure environment variables and deploy with [now](https://zeit.co/now).
+Configure the environment variables and deploy with [now](https://zeit.co/now).

 `now`

 ### Docker

-Build the docker images.
+Configure the environment variables and build the docker images.

 ```
 yarn docker-build-api